deanward81/bakedbean.org.uk/content/posts/2019-05-job-search-2-parsing.md

 - **Expressions**: `[asp.net] or "hello world"` or `[c#] and not [java] and salary:10000..20000`
 - **Complex Expressions**: `([asp.net] or "hello world") and (([c#] and not [java]) or salary:10000..)`

 We then defined the language using [Extended Backus-Naur Form (EBNF)](https://en.m.wikipedia.org/wiki/Extended_Backus–Naur_form).
-This is generally referred to as the grammar of the language and EBNF is a syntax used to desribe the individual components of the grammar.
+This is generally referred to as the grammar of the language and EBNF is a syntax used to describe the individual components of the grammar.
 Here's a snippet of Jobs Query Language (JQL) in EBNF:

 ```
 <and> ::= 'and' | '&&';